Bobrac3023/Secureworkspace/readme.md

  - Inside the hero image just below the header, there are two links.
  - Hovering the mouse over it ***changes the color to gold***.
  - **"Tickle your curosity"** Link, explains the architecture of the taj and has been sourced externally.
+ - **Why is the Taj Special to me** link outlines users experiecne and throughts.
  - Both links open in a new tabs.

  #### Architecture of TAJ.png